aalekseev/10-steps-security-pycon-ee-2020/slides/13-end.md

 - Philip James
 - Red and Black Tech

-<footer>Madis Petersoo & Karl Õkva for giving feedback</footer>
+<footer>Special kudos for my colleagues Madis Petersoo & Karl Õkva for giving feedback</footer>

 <!-- note
-Last but not least - thank you all for coming today and listening to this talk and here is a list of people who inspired me to do the talk.
+Last but not least - thank you all for coming today and listening to this teaser talk and here is a list of people who inspired me to do the talk.

-Additional thank you for Madis Petersoo and Karl Okva for giving me feedback about the talk.
+And additional thank you for Madis Petersoo and Karl Okva for giving me feedback about the talk.
 -->